emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 It must be emphasised that the inefficiencies are not due to teams or individual competencies.
 Each team member were highly qualified professional with an excellent knowledge of their core specialities.
-The problems described here are the result of organizational structure.
+The problems described here are the result of organizational structure, i.e. ownership, responsibility and control.

 Long Feedback Loop
 ------------------